Cross-Country Skiing in Gatineau Park

 - Fifteen starting points provide access to over 50 trails

-- Three starting points are now accessible via public transit: parking lot P2 via STO buses (daily), as well as parking lot P17 and the Visitor Centre via Transcollines (weekdays)
+- Four starting points are now accessible via public transit: parking lots P1 and P2 via STO buses (daily), as well as parking lot P17 and the Visitor Centre via Transcollines (weekdays)

 - Fourteen free parking lots and one paid parking lot (P2 at the Relais plein air du parc de la Gatineau)